rworang/wordpress-docker/README.md

 ### Troubleshooting

-If there are ever any errors or oddities use `docker-compose down -v` and re-do `docker-compose up --build -d`, if that does not fix it these commands can be used to clean up Docker as there might be some corrupted data.
+If there are ever any errors or oddities, use `docker-compose down -v` and re-do `docker-compose up --build -d`.
+And if that does not fix it, these commands can be used to clean up Docker as there might be some corrupted data.
 It is important to wait for all commands to fully complete before visiting the site or changing any data.

+**Error establishing a database connection**
+If you get this or a similar error when accessing the site check if `local_wpcli` is done setting up and refresh.

-Be careful with these commands as some remove stored data, or do a general clean-up of unused data.
+_`Be careful with these commands as some remove stored data, or do a general clean-up of unused data.`_

 **Remove Existing Containers and Images**: